OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 That's it!

-**NOTE:** When you are opening the OpenBB Terminal anew, the Python environment will need to be activated again.
-When using a code editor, make sure that you have the correct environment selected.
-This should be easy to figure out if you get an error that you are missing packages.
-To launch the OpenBB Terminal application in s new terminal window use the following two commands:
+**NOTE:** When the OpenBB Terminal is opened next, the Python environment will need to be activated again.
+When using a code editor, make sure that the correct environment is selected.
+This should be easy to figure out if there is an error stating that there are missing packages.
+To launch the OpenBB Terminal application in a new terminal window, first navigate into the folder where the source code was cloned, and then use the following two commands:

 ```shell
 conda activate obb